Pepita Seth

-Pepita Seth is a British-born writer and photographer.
+Pepita Seth (née Ramsay-Fairfax; born 3 August 1942) is a British-born Indian writer and photographer.
 Her photography features the temple arts and rituals of Kerala and the captive elephant, Guruvayur Keshavan.
 The Government of India honoured her, in 2012, with the Padma Shri, the fourth highest civilian award, for her services to the field of art and culture.

-Early life
+Biography

-Pepita Seth was born in Suffolk, East of England, in a family of farmers.
-Pepita's maternal great grandfather was a soldier who served in the army in the British India.
-As was the custom during those days, Pepita, being a girl, did not have any formal education.
+Pepita Seth was born as Pepita Christian Ramsay-Fairfax on August 3, 1942, as the daughter of Victor Ramsay-Fairfax, a British Navy officer, and Christian Geraldine Mary Irby, in Suffolk, East of England.
+Pepita's maternal great-grandfather, Leonard Howard Lloyd Irby was a soldier who served in the army in the British India.

 She, choosing a career in films, studied film editing and got opportunities to work under film directors like Ted Kotcheff and Stanley Donen.
+She was married to British film editor Thom Noble in 1976 but got divorced later.
+She worked as assistant editor with Noble on many films.